-The Library's materials collection is developed and managed to meet the preponderance of the cultural, informational, educational, and recreational needs of the residents of the Town of Lancaster and the citizens of the Commonwealth of Massachusetts.
+The Library's materials collection is developed and managed to meet the preponderance of the cultural, informational, educational, and recreational needs of Lancaster residents and the citizens of the Commonwealth of Massachusetts.

 Library staff builds and maintains a patron-oriented collection by anticipating and responding to needs and expectations.
 Collection decisions are made in conjunction with strategic initiatives, especially the following: